-If videos are one of the modern tools for personal Agile training and Scrum knowledge acquisition, podcasts can also play an important role.
+Podcasts play an important role as one of the modern tools for personal Agile training and Scrum knowledge acquisition, as much as videos.
 Audio-only material is useful in a context where the eyes are already busy, when you commute in your car for instance.

 May 19 2021: added Agile Coaches’ Corner, Planet Product Owner, Women in Agile

 July 21 2020: added Agile Coaching Network, The Burn Up, Two Scrums Up

 April 3 2019: added Agile.fm, Agile Chicago Style

 Agile.FM defines itself as “The Radio for the Agile Community”.
 This podcast managed by Jochen Krebs hosts thought leaders of the Agile and Scrum community like Ken Schwaber, Jeff Sutherland, Woody Zuill, Ellen Gottesdiener or Ken Rubin.

 * Agile Answers